hahm-d/ruby-project-alt-guidelines-nyc01-seng-ft-062220/README.md

 Tasty Recipe App!

 who?
-For non-professional individuals who want to try new recipes.
+For individuals who want to try new recipes.

 what?
 Search from thousands of recipes and save the very best.